Pyst: Release

-Before the game's release, Bergman and the Parroty Interactive marketing department were both secretive about game-related information; Bergman said this was "unusual for me".
-The game was originally planned for released on October 15, 1996.
+Before the game's release, Bergman and the Parroty Interactive marketing department were both secretive about game-related information; Bergman said that this was unusual experience for him.
+The game was originally planned for release on October 15, 1996.
 Released for Christmas 1996, Pyst remained on the CD-ROM best-seller list through 1999, according to the Official Millennium Survival Handbook.
-The game was "highly successful"; in 1997 Palladium's vice president of marketing Rob Halligan said Pyst was "tremendously successful last Christmas and continues to sell well".
+The game was "highly successful"; in 1997 Palladium's vice president of marketing Rob Halligan said that Pyst was "tremendously successful last Christmas and continues to sell well".
 A Mindscape press release issued through Business Wire said the game was the "top-selling parody product of 1996", selling over 200,000 copies worldwide.
 There was a website extension to the game, which allowed players to further interact with the game by "download[ing] updated video and audio clips and chat[ing] with other Pyst aficionados", the game being the first product by Palladium to include dial-up access to AT&T WorldNet Service.
-Hal Josephson, executive producer for Pyst, said there were very few business models at the time for how to make money online.
-In 1998, after Parroty's acquisition by The Learning Company, Palladium founder and chief executive officer Ed Bernstein said "it was a fun business, but not terribly lucrative".
+Hal Josephson, executive producer for Pyst, said that there were few business models at the time for how to make money online.
+In 1998, after Parroty's acquisition by The Learning Company, Palladium founder and chief executive officer Ed Bernstein said that "it was a fun business, but not terribly lucrative".

 Plot and gameplay

 Pyst Island is full of litter, most of the buildings are ruined, and graffiti reveals secret doors and solutions to puzzles that challenged players in Myst.
 Pyst utilizes three-dimensional graphics, animated drawings, and pre-recorded video and audio.

 Gameplay is a simplified version of the playing style used for Myst.
 The game consists of a series of pre-rendered, interactive visuals of Pyst Island locations.
 With Bergman's "seal of disapproval", the concept is that the familiar Myst locations have been vandalized by millions of virtual players who have been trapped on the island, having "giv[en] up on trying to finish the damn thing", and as a result have trashed the space, while a shady entrepreneur has built a "Dorian Grey money-making scheme".
-However, unlike in Myst there are no real puzzles to solve.
+Unlike in Myst there are no real puzzles to solve.
 The player simply explores a setting, and then moves to adjoining locations at will.

 The game does not feature the Myst-style point-and-click interface.
 Instead, the players are shown an image on a postcard with four arrow keys, on the edges, that players click to change the image on the postcard.
 The player moves through the scenes clicking the lateral arrow keys; clicking the upper and lower arrow keys two postcards are shown for every scene, all featuring a special Pyst currency in a stamp, stylised as "5F".